NCSU GIS/MEA582:

 d.legend friction2 at=5,50,2,5

-Compute the cost map and generate isochrones:
+Compute the cumulative cost map from the given point and generate isochrones:

 r.walk -k elevation=elev_ned_30m friction=friction2 output=walkcost start_coordinates=635576,216485 lambda=0.5 max_cost=10000

-r.contour walkcost output=walkcost step=1000
+r.contour walkcost output=walkcost step=1000 cut=100

 To display the input, import coordinates of the point where the lost person was last seen given in the file lostperson.txt.